A New Year, equals new opportunity.

 So get creative, and build some excitement into your business.
 Because if you aren’t excited about your company, how do you expect others to be?

-Final Way to Improve Your Business for 2015
+Final Way to Improve Your Business Online (But Not Really Final)

 Learn Delegation & Learn to Do it Well

 This is an art that can be perfected to no end.
 When I was in retail, delegation was me trying to effectively train people to handle things that “only I thought I could handle”, now it’s become even tougher.
 Mainly due to all the distractions in our day to day lives, doing something so simple as picking up lunch for the office can ride off the rails.

 Everything now has to be delegated.
 From checking your email, to “making your important calls”.
 If I didn’t delegate a specific time frame and allot a set amount of time to check emails, then I would literally spend 1/3 of the day responding to emails with no forward momentum.
 I know in the back of my mind that “people want a timely response”, but a back and forth email may not result for a meeting of the minds for a few days anyway.
 So why spend a whole day to “make it another day”.